janbaykara/env-var/README.md

 const myJsonViaEnvVar = env.get('SOME_JSON').asJson()
 ```

-All of the documented *asX()* accessors below are available.
+All of the documented *asX()* accessors above are available.
 These are useful
 if you need to build a custom accessor using the *extraAccessors* functionality
 described below.